Nandaka/PixivUtil2/readme.md

    Use these two syntax to set groups of rules.
 Supports regular expression.
    Use <> to define different groups, and put the patterns and strings to be replace with between ().
-   Group names should not use global.
+   Group names should not be "global".
-   Groups with no pattern would be ignored.
+   Groups with no "pattern" would be ignored.
-   Groups with no replace use global replace char/string.
+   Groups with no "replace" use global replace char/string.
-   If multiple patterns/replaces share the same group name, the one on the most right side would be used.
+   If multiple patterns/replaces share the same group name, the one on the most right side would be used, the others would be ignored and not saved.
-   If multiple groups use the same pattern, the one whose name appears earliest would be used.
 ```
 - Chars/string not wrapped with syntaxes above would be considered single chars
   to be replaced with global replacement char/string, "_" if unset.